-- Removes the requirement that district school boards take action on a provider contract for DJJ educational programs that continue to underperform within six months after a monitoring plan. - Relating to instructional materials, the bill: - Requires the Commissioner of Education, beginning in the 2026 adoption cycle, to publish the list of adopted instructional materials not later than July 31 of the year preceding the beginning of the adoption period. - o Provides districts school boards additional authority in the provision of adequate instructional materials and major tools of instruction for students in core subject areas. - Modifies dates for superintendent reporting regarding requisitioned instructional materials and alignment of materials to state standards. - Provides to principals the authority to determine collection of funds for lost or damaged instructional materials. - Regarding district programs, the bill: - Removes the requirement that the required minutes of recess per day be unstructured and consecutive. - Changes district school board capacity determinations for controlled open enrollment and from every 12 weeks to twice annually. - Authorizes school district virtual instruction programs to provide equipment to all students, regardless of income status. - Repeals the Competency-Based Pilot Program and the single-gender programs requirements.
+- Removes the requirement that district school boards take action on a provider contract for DJJ educational programs that continue to underperform within six months after a monitoring plan. - Relating to instructional materials, the bill: - Requires the Commissioner of Education, beginning in the 2026 adoption cycle, to publish the list of adopted instructional materials not later than July 31 of the year preceding the beginning of the adoption period. - o Provides districts school boards additional authority in the provision of adequate instructional materials and major tools of instruction for students in core subject areas. - Modifies dates for superintendent reporting regarding requisitioned instructional materials and alignment of materials to state standards. - Provides to principals the authority to determine collection of funds for lost or damaged instructional materials. - Regarding district programs, the bill: - o Authorizes schools to schedule the 100 minutes of required recess over the course of a week, rather than 20 consecutive minutes daily. - o Changes district school board capacity determinations for controlled open enrollment and from every 12 weeks to twice annually. - Authorizes school district virtual instruction programs to provide equipment to all students, regardless of income status. - Repeals the Competency-Based Pilot Program and the single-gender programs requirements.